How to Deploy Ollama and Run Llama 3.3 or DeepSeek-R1 Locally in 5 Minutes

 docker run -it --env-file ./.env ollama/ollama:latest

-Step 4: Interacting with LLMs
+Step 4: Interacting with Your Models

 python -m llama_api --model deepseek-r1 --query "What is the capital of France?"

 This command sends a request to the LLM and retrieves an answer based on its training data.
+The response time will vary depending on your hardware, but even on consumer-grade CPUs, modern models can generate responses in seconds.

 def batch_request(queries):